sveltejs/svelte/site/content/blog/2021-05-01-whats-new-in-svelte-may-2021.md

 **Starters**
-- [How to use Vercel Analytics with SvelteKit](https://ivoberger.com/posts/using-vercel-analytics-with-svelte-kit) teaches how ot track Web Vitals across your users' devices
+- [How to use Vercel Analytics with SvelteKit](https://ivoberger.com/posts/using-vercel-analytics-with-svelte-kit) teaches how to track Web Vitals across your users' devices
 - [Asp.NETCore + Svelte + Vite](https://github.com/Kiho/aspcore-spa-cli/tree/master/samples/SviteSample) connects the three frameworks with SpaCliMiddleware (VS2019)
 - [Add CoffeeScript to Svelte](https://github.com/Leftium/coffeescript-adder) is an experimental command to run to add CoffeeScript to your SvelteKit project or Vite-powered Svelte app
 - [Adds Supabase to Svelte](https://github.com/joshnuss/svelte-supabase) is an experimental command to run to add Supabase to your SvelteKit project